This firm is featured in the Who's Who Legal 100 Elite Firms

 Click on the name of a lawyer below to view their profile.
 Lawyers shaded in blue have professional biographies in one or more practice areas.

-To view all White & Case LLP lawyers by practice area, click here.
+To view all White & Case SA lawyers by practice area, click here.

 Click on an Office to view Lawyers in that location.